-The CD9 Zone also includes provisions for an amenity building and conservation areas.
+The CD8 Zone (Attachment 8) also includes provisions for an amenity building and conservation areas.
 The proposal intends to maintain the riparian shoreline of Okanagan Lake and includes a dock with boat slips (one per unit), boatlifts, and visitor moorage.
-Table 1 provides a comparison of the proposed CD9 Zone with the existing RU2 Zone and to the C5 Zone, which also allows for short-term and long-term rental accommodation (e.g. Seclusion Bay Resort).
-A draft CD9 Zone is included in Attachment 5.
+Table 1 provides a comparison of the proposed CD8 Zone with the existing RU2 Zone as well as the C5 Zone, which also allows for short-term and long-term rental accommodation (e.g. Seclusion Bay Resort).

-The proposed CD9 Zone is designed to fit the proposal with the character of the site and to allow uses that are complementary to the adjacent Seclusion Bay Resort property.
+The proposed CD8 Zone is designed to fit the proposal with the character of the site and to allow uses that are complementary to the adjacent Seclusion Bay Resort property.
 The siting regulations meet and exceed the setbacks of the C5 Zone.
 The proposed building height of 9 m is limited to a maximum of two storeys, which is one storey less than permitted for Seclusion Bay Resort.
 The subject property will have a greater density than Seclusion Bay Resort; however, less units will be located on the subject property.
-A density comparison between the proposal and the adjacent Seclusion Bay Resort is summarised in Table 2.
+A density comparison between the proposal and the adjacent Seclusion Bay Resort is summarized in Table 2.

-Table 2: Density Comparison of Proposal with Seclusion Bay Resort
+Table 2: Density Comparison of Proposal with Seclusion Bay Reso